Bayesian Mechanism Design for Blockchain Transaction Fee Allocation: Preliminaries

-There are $n$ users numbered by $1,2, \dots, n$.
-For user $i$, w.l.o.g.\ we assume her valuation $v_i$ is in $[0,1]$ and drawn from an \emph{i.i.d.}\ distribution $V_i=V_0$ with pdf $\rho_i(\cdot)=\rho(\cdot)$.
-By the revelation principle \cite{durlauf2010revelation}, we only need to consider direct mechanisms in which users propose bids, the miner collects the bids and the system decides which transactions to confirm and processes the payments.
-Formally, we can model any Transaction Fee Mechanism as its allocation, payment and miner revenues, i.e.
+By the revelation principle (\citep{myerson1981optimal, myerson1979incentive}, see Appendix~\ref{sec:crypto}), we only need to consider direct mechanisms in which users propose bids, the miner collects the bids and the system decides which transactions to confirm and processes the payments.
+Formally, we can model any Transaction Fee Mechanism w.r.t.\ its allocation, payment and miner revenue rules, as follows.

-\begin{definition}[Transaction Fee Mechanism] For a fixed number $n$ of users, a Transaction Fee Mechanism is modeled as $M(\a,\p,r)$: \begin{itemize} \item The \emph{allocation rule} $\a: [0,1]^n \to [0,1]^n$ maps the bid vector to the allocation vector indicating the probability each user's transaction to be confirmed. \item The \emph{payment rule} $\p: [0,1]^n \to \R^n$ maps the bid vector to the payment vector indicating the payment of a user if her transaction is confirmed. \item The \emph{miner revenue rule} $r: [0,1]^n \to \R$ maps the bid vector to the miner's revenue. \end{itemize} \end{definition}
+\begin{definition}[Transaction Fee Mechanism] For a fixed number $n$ of users, a Transaction Fee Mechanism is defined by $M(\a,\p,r)$, where \begin{itemize} \item the \emph{allocation rule} $\a: [0,1]^n \to [0,1]^n$ maps the bid vector to the allocation vector indicating the probability each user's transaction to be confirmed; \item the \emph{payment rule} $\p: [0,1]^n \to \R^n$ maps the bid vector to the payment vector indicating the payment of a user \emph{if her transaction is confirmed};\footnote{This definition is different from some literature (where the ``payment rule'' indicates the expected payment of a user whether she gets confirmed or not, which can be transformed to $a_i(\cdot)p_i(\cdot)$ in our notation).
+Besides, our definition naturally guarantees that unconfirmed users do not pay transaction fees.} \item the \emph{miner revenue rule} $r: [0,1]^n \to \R$ maps the bid vector to the miner's revenue. \end{itemize} \end{definition}